AntelopeIO/leap/README.md

         llvm-11-dev \
         pkg-config
 ```
-From a terminal in the root of the `leap` repo, build.
+To build, make sure you are in the root of the `leap` repo, then run the following command:
 ```bash
 mkdir -p build
 cd build